backstage/backstage/plugins/toolkit-backend/README.md

 ## Getting started

 Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running the `yarn start backend` in the root directory.

-You can also serve the plugin in isolation by running the `yarn start backend` in the plugin directory.
-This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.
-It is only meant for local development, and the setup for it can be found inside the [/dev](./dev) directory.